cs2901/yape-bcp-project-ayuda-pe/Developer_Guide/DeveloperGuide.md

 ## 4. FAQ

+What if there is no internet connection, can I ask my doubts to AyudaPe?
+- No, AyudaPe works with the User's internet connection, because Ayudape is connected to Watson's API.

+How much memory space AyudaPe occupy?
+- It does not ocuppy too much because most of the impllementation uses internet to run, only the history of the User is stored in the phone.

 ## 5. Glossary

 **User Interface (UI)**: Medio por el cual el usuario interactúa con el dispositivo.
 En este caso serán los botones y entradas de texto de la aplicación.